Prosecutors looking for the elusive practical owner of the sunken Sewol-ho ferry say they will make all effort to bring him in by week's end.

 Prosecutors believe his illegal actions contributed to the sinking of the Sewol-ho ferry.

-Yoo is presumed to be holed up inside a religious compound his family owns in Gyeonggi-do province.
+Yoo is presumed to be holed up inside a religious compound in Gyeonggi-do province.

 The area is currently surrounded by supporters of Yoo, who are blocking off authorities from entering.